ShitcoinBTC/ShitcoinBtc/README.md

 - Governance funding gets 5% deflation per round (superblock).
 See formula below
 - Codebase based off of latest Bitcoin Core (https://github.com/bitcoin/bitcoin)

-For more information read the Owlee whitepaper.
+For more information read the Shity whitepaper.

 License
 -------

-Owlee Core is released under the terms of the MIT license.
+Shit Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process